 - Layer of geotextile membrane.

-- 100 mm – 500 mm layer of loose fill 10-20 mm coated clay insulation.
+- 100 mm – 500 mm layer of loose fill 10-20 mm Coated Techniclay.

 - Layer of geotextile membrane.

+|Mike Wye Limecrete and Glasscrete® are LABC registered floor systems.
 LABC represents all local authority building control teams in England and Wales.
 Members work cooperatively with building owners, home owners, architects, plan drawers, developers building contractors and other professionals to ensure buildings are safe, healthy and efficient to meet the standards set by the building regulations.|

 DESIGN & QUOTE SERVICE

+Calculating volumes and insulation U-values can be complicated.
+Just tell us what you need and we will work it out.
 We will calculate all the design information you need for your floor, thicknesses, insulation values etc using our accredited design programme.
 As well as providing quotations, including delivery, for all the components.

 Expanded clay aggregate consists of lightweight, porous, ceramic granules formed by expanding special clay at high temperatures.